AliciaFrederick/Call-of-the-Netherdeep/content/A Player's Guide to the Netherdeep.md

 If a follower of the Luxon who has undergone the ritual of consecution dies within 100 miles of a Luxon beacon, their soul is ensnared by it and reincarnated within the body of a random Humanoid newborn within 100 miles of the beacon.

-## Character Options

-### Races

-The dominant races of Wildemount are **dwarves**, **elves**, **halflings**, and **humans**.

-All the races,  of the [Player’s Handbook](https://www.dndbeyond.com/sources/phb) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw/character-options) are available for this campaign.

-Regardless of race, players may also give their characters the [Hollow One](https://www.dndbeyond.com/sources/dnd/egtw/character-options#HollowOne)  supernatural gift.

-### Subclasses

-All the subclasses from the [Player's Handbook](https://www.dndbeyond.com/sources/phb) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw/character-options-subclasses#Subclasses) are available for this campaign.

-### Backgrounds

-All the backgrounds from the [Player’s Handbook](https://www.dndbeyond.com/sources/phb) and [Explorer's Guide to Wildemount](https://www.dndbeyond.com/sources/dnd/egtw/character-options-subclasses#Backgrounds) are available for this campaign.